adyen-examples/adyen-step-by-step-integration-workshop/README.md

 </details>

-Congratulations, you've successfully built an integration with Adyen!
+**Step 17.** Congratulations, you've successfully built an integration with Adyen!
 You can now add support for different [payment methods](https://docs.adyen.com/payment-methods/).

-You can now compare your solution to the solution in the [workshop/solution branch](https://github.com/adyen-examples/adyen-step-by-step-integration-workshop/tree/workshop/solution/src).
+You can (optionally) now compare your solution to the solution in the [workshop/solution branch](https://github.com/adyen-examples/adyen-step-by-step-integration-workshop/tree/workshop/solution/src).

 If you want to go the extra mile, you can try enabling the following payment methods:

 **Step 18.** Enable [iDeal](https://docs.adyen.com/payment-methods/ideal/web-drop-in/).
    - Do not forget to enable the payment method in your [Customer Area](https://ca-test.adyen.com/)
-   - On the frontend, modify your configuration so that it pre-selects an iDeal issuer + shows the images of the bank logos

 **Step 19.** [Enable Klarna](https://docs.adyen.com/payment-methods/klarna/web-drop-in/?tab=_code_payments_code__2), we'll need to add an additional parameter in the payment request.
    - Do not forget to enable the payment method in your [Customer Area](https://ca-test.adyen.com/)
-   - Do not forget to add lineItems to your payment-request
+   - Do not forget to add `LineItems` to your payment-request

 ## Contacting us